Gravity Club Rules For Quad Bikes Events 2020 SEASON

 NO HYBRIDS in this group

-All machines to be standard production engine quads.
+All quads to be standard production engine quads.
 You may add as many aftermarket products as you like; the engine may be re-bored but must not exceed the cc size permitted.

 NO STROKER CRANKS OR BIG BORE KITS ARE ALLOWED.
 We reserve the right to test and/or strip bikes throughout the season and any oversized or other illegal bikes will be classed as cheating and the rider disqualified.

-The minimum age for youth riders is 8 YEARS
+The minimum age for youth riders is 8 years old

-Note: 11 year olds may be permitted to ride a 250cc and 15 year olds a 450 but only if they have been a member of, and ridden with, GLC Ltd for a minimum of 1 season.
-Their machines must be standard, though handling modifications are allowed.
-This is at the discretion of the committee.
+Note: 11 year olds may be permitted to ride a 250cc and 15 year olds to ride a 450cc BUT only if they have been a member of and ridden with Gravity LC in previous years.
+You MUST be 15 years old minimum to ride 450cc proof of date of birth will be requested.
+It will also be at the discretion of the committee

 All riders under the age of 18 must have a signature of their parent / guardian on their signing on sheet for each meeting.
-A rider disclaimer is a contract in law and must be signed by people over 18yrs.
-Rider and parents are agreeing to take the risk this club is agreeing to provide suitable track, facilities, competent officials.
+A rider disclaimer is a contract in law and must be signed by people over 18.
+Rider and parents are agreeing that Gravity LC is providing a suitable track, facilities, and competent officials.

 Riders may choose to race in groups according to their ability rather than age if they prefer.